Shubham9528/Task-Management/README.md

 ## License 📄

-This project is licensed under the MIT License - see the LICENSE file for details. ⚖️
-## License 📄

-This project is licensed under the MIT License - see the LICENSE file for details. ⚖️
+This project is licensed under the Codefolio icense - contact codefolio.inquiry@gmail.com for more details. ⚖️